kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Collaborate Effectively

-**Glow's encouragement**: *"The best contributions happen when we work together, building on each other's ideas and supporting each other's growth."*
+**Trish's enthusiastic collaboration**: *"The best contributions happen when we work together, building on each other's ideas and supporting each other's growth!
+Let's create something absolutely amazing together!"*

 - **Build on others' ideas** rather than competing with them
 - **Give credit** where credit is due